Close

 Directions to meeting point

-The Meeting time will be at 18:00 (6:00 pm) on September 21 at SEEDS’ office in Reykjavík.
-Participants that cannot arrive on time (late or delayed flights) will be sent information on how to reach the camp on their own.
+The Meeting time will be at 18:00 (6:00 pm) on December 5 at SEEDS’ office in Reykjavík.
+Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Additional comments